acarmisc/confiky/README.md

 Usage
 -----

-Library must be importated as:
+Library must be imported as:

     from confiky import Confiky